Ideas for using EP Languages in a remote setting

 - Assessments can be completed under monitored conditions in a remote environment which provides added security.
 Here is a guide on how to use our monitoring tools.

-- Once the students have completed an assessment, the system offers the option for targeted remediation, to provide each student with an individual pathway of learning to meet their needs based on the results of their assessment.
+- Once the students have completed an assessment, the system offers the option for recommended tasks, to provide each student with an individual pathway of learning to meet their needs based on the results of their assessment.

 We have the option of an Immersion Edition of our Languages in Action programme for intermediate and advanced level.
 This has all of the instructions and questions in the target language.
 The students are also required to answer questions in the target language.